amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 combination of these dimensions produce four types of code:
 1. domain model algorithms: code which deals with zero to few collaborators but contains high amount of domain complexity; test cases verifying this type of code are the most valuable because of low maintenance cost, fast feedback & high protection against regressions & should also verify domain related preconditions
-2. trivial: code which contains near to non complexity & deals with zero to few collaborators; test cases verifying this type of code are worthless
+2. trivial: code which contains near to none complexity & deals with zero to few collaborators; test cases verifying this type of code are worthless
-3. controller: code which contains near to non complexity but deals with high number of collaborators; test cases verifying this type of code should use the communication based style in order to examin orchestrations, because most of their output will be already verified by test cases which verify the first type
+3. controller: code which contains near to none complexity but deals with high number of collaborators; test cases verifying this type of code should use the communication based style in order to examin orchestrations, because most of their output will be already verified by test cases which verify the first type
 4. overcomplicated: code which contains high amount of domain complexity & deals with high number of collaborators; test cases verifying this type of code have high maintenance cost, low resistance to refactoring & low protection against regressions; but it can't be left out because it contains domain complexity; this type of code should be splitted into domain algorithms & controllers in order to achieve test cases with high value

 the humble object pattern can be used to simplify overcomplicated code. using this pattern, complex & testable parts of the component (domain algorithms) are extracted out into separate procedure & replaced by calls. what remains of the component becomes a humble object which glues together domain algorithms & collaborators, which is similar to what a controller does.